-You can find more information about the Situational Judgement scoring, including the most recent test statistics, which shows the percentage of candidates that achieved each band, in our UCAT Score blog.
+You can find more information about the Situational Judgement scoring, including the most recent UCAT statistics, which shows the percentage of candidates that achieved each band, in our UCAT Score blog.

 The UCAT decile ranking focuses on individual examination years and how well candidates perform within them.
-It uses candidates’ overall scores for the cognitive subtests to assess how they have performed.
+It uses candidates’ overall scores for the cognitive subtests to assess their performance.

 The decile ranking makes any differences across examination years irrelevant and provides a method of comparing how well you performed in comparison to your fellow candidates within the same examination period.